Register for an appointment online at:

 - Get a passport photo.
 Information about passport photo requirements can be found at the U.S. Department of State.
 At this time we do not offer photo services.
 Call us for information on nearby photo services.

 - Forms can be downloaded at U.S. Department of State.
 Forms are also available at HPL.
-You may fill out forms in advance of your appointment to save time, but please wait to sign them until your are asked to do so by your passport agent.
+We advise that you fill out forms before your appointment to save time, but please wait to sign them until your are asked to do so by your passport agent, and remember to use black ink.

-- Groups must make an appointment for each person seeking a passport.
+- Coming with your family?
+Groups must make one appointment for each person seeking a passport.

 Questions?
 Give us a call at 804-966-2480.

-The New Kent location of HPL has a meeting room and a study room that can be reserved.
+Both the Charles City and New Kent locations of HPL have meeting rooms and study rooms that can be reserved.
+To use our meeting rooms:

 - Please read our Meeting Room Policy first.

 - Contact HPL to check on room availability.
-If the main meeting room is not available or if you need a smaller space, ask about our study room or other quiet areas.
+If the main meeting room is not available or if you need a smaller space, ask about our study room or other available spaces.

 - Fill out and submit a reservation application, available at either branch or online: Meeting Room Reservation Application.